jsheridanwells/JeremyWells.Io/_posts/2020-06-12-walking-weather-skeleton-01.md

 api.openweathermap.org/data/2.5/forecast?q={city name}&appid={your api key}
 ```

 We'll set that up in Postman by entering the url up to the resource name (`forecast`), then entering a city name and our api key in the query parameters table below.
+Also, you can add a `units` parameter with a value of either `metric` or `imperial`, otherwise the temperatures will be returned in Kelvin.
+Since I'm writing from the United States, I've opted for imperial.

 ![Postman Table]()